dai2025/museum/README.md

 But if Betty mixes bitter butter with litter,\
 Will the butter taste better, or just more bitter?

+How much wood would a woodchuck chuck,\
+If a woodchuck could chuck wood that's stuck?\
+If the wood's stuck in the woodchuck's way,\
+Would the woodchuck chuck it, or just walk away?

 ## XION
 m 13, Xi 14, R 18, A 1